 - "Foreign Aid

 - "Ear Marks

 - "PBS

 - "Public Education

 - "Student Loans

 - "pre bailout HUD, Fannie and Freddie

-- "people who were victimized by sub prime"
+- "people who were victimized by sub prime

+- "don't forget the lazy people who don't pull their weight, especially those on welfare"

 "The common thread is diversion from the mess conservative greed has created."
 Veritas expounds.
 "Blame the poor who were victimized with sub prime loans [at most 10-15% of the \$10 trillion in residential mortgages] but not the money made on fees and \$70-100+ trillions in derivatives [leveraged debt liabilities that they label as assets and the sure bets that they will fail] sold to China and others."